jimken123/soda/steps_versioned_docs/version-v0.17.0/FileSystem/DirectoryGetItems.md

 ---
 title: DirectoryGetItems Step | File System Connector Documentation
 sidebar_label: DirectoryGetItems
 description: Gets all items in a directory.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, FileSystem]
 hide_title: true
 hide_table_of_contents: true